nopSolutions/nopCommerce-Docs/GUIDE.md

 If you are going to contribute to nopCommerce documentation please follow these simple rules to make the docs consistent and easy to read.

 1. Use bold text style to highlight paths, fields, buttons.
+For example:
 	* To configure Avalara tax provider go to **Configuration → Tax providers**
-	* Assign appropriate code from drop-down list in **Tax Category** field
+	* Assign appropriate code from drop-down list in **Tax category** field
 	* Click **Configure** beside the Avalara tax provider option in the list

 2. Write headers, button and field names as it's presented in nopCommerce admin area or public site.
 Don't use capital letters unnecessarily as well as CAPSLOCK key.
+For example:
 	* If you are reffering to a message template list page write: **Content management -> Message templates** and not **Content Management -> Message Templates**
 	* Use **Edit** button but not **EDIT** button
 	* Follow correct brand name spelling: **PayPal Smart Payment Buttons**

 3. Use the existing quotes style: “correct”.
+But these are incorrect:
 	* "Incorrect"
 	* «Incorrect»
 	* 'Incorrect'